dludemann/test/content/blog/what-does-tinder-select-get-you-for-500-a-month.md

 published: 2023-09-26T14:26:00Z
 title: What does Tinder Select get you for $500 a month?
 seo:
+  title: What does Tinder Select get you for $500 a month?
   page_description: >-
     Tinder's new offering, Tinder Select, comes at a significant price of $500 a month and is geared toward a highly select audience.
 Two times